meghakhanna98/medical_lock_hospitals/README.md

 # Medical Lock Hospitals: Interactive Research Dashboard

 A comprehensive R Shiny application for visualizing and analyzing historical data on Lock Hospitals in British India and Burma (1873-1889).
-This digital humanities research tool provides interactive maps, temporal analysis, and qualitative data exploration of colonial medical surveillance systems.
+This digital humanities research tool provides interactive maps and qualitative data exploration of colonial medical surveillance systems.

 ## Overview